marijnh/Eloquent-JavaScript/13_browser.md

 The _code/hello.js_ file included here contains the same program—`alert("hello!")`.
-When an HTML page references other URLs as part of itself, for example an image file or a script—web browsers will retrieve them immediately and include them in the page.
+When an HTML page references other URLs as part of itself—for example, an image file or a script—web browsers will retrieve them immediately and include them in the page.

 {{index "script (HTML tag)", "closing tag"}}